thecredibleway/thecredibleway-com/docs/jesus/crediblilty/teachings-of-jesus.md

 It is wherever God's authority is acknowledged and His peace, love and righteousness are lived out in people's hearts or in communities.
 His Kingdom takes dominion over darkness and evil, pushing back the brokenness of this world with the power of His truth and grace.
-It also points toward a future fulfillment, when evil is fully eradicated and God's perfect rule is established forever.
+It also points toward a future fulfilment, when evil is fully eradicated and God's perfect rule is established forever.

 :::tip[The Kingdom of God]